klozn/10-javascript/60-projects/order/README.md

 ## Technical requirements for JAVA

 - Create a new GitHub repository
-- Use REST (with JSON as the message / body format)
+- Create a REST(ful) Web API (with JSON as the message / payload format)
-- Use Spring Boot
+- Use Spring Boot (and Spring MVC, Spring Security,...)
-- Use Maven
+- Use Maven as the Build & Dependency Management project tool.
+    - Make it a multi-module project.
 - Perform logging (use spring-boot-starter's logging dependencies: logback and slf4j)
     - Certainly log all interactions with the application that can be defined as "errors"
         - E.g.: unauthorized access, illegal arguments, exceptions in general,...
+- Provide, through OpenAPI and Swagger(UI) an online manual / documentation for your Web API.
+- Use Travis or Jenkins to set up a Continuous Integration (CI) pipeline.
+- Think about Security: authentication and authorization.
+It is not a priority, but if you have the time, implement it properly.
-- You don't have to bother about securing your endpoints (unless told otherwise): in other words, you can neglect the fact that certain endpoints should only be usable by - for example - an administrator.
+    - Until then, you can neglect the fact that certain endpoints should only be usable by - for example - an administrator.

 ## Technical requirements for .NET